Cricket World Cup: Prudential World Cups (1975–1983)

 The inaugural Cricket World Cup was hosted in 1975 by England, the only nation able to put forward the resources to stage an event of such magnitude at the time.
-The 1975 tournament started on 7 June.
-The first three events were held in England and officially known as the Prudential Cup after the sponsors Prudential plc.
+The first three tournaments were held in England and officially known as the Prudential Cup after the sponsors Prudential plc.
 The matches consisted of 60 six-ball overs per team, played during daytime in the traditional form, with the players wearing cricket whites and using red cricket balls.

 Eight teams participated in the first tournament: Australia, England, India, New Zealand, Pakistan, and the West Indies (the six Test nations at the time), together with Sri Lanka and a composite team from East Africa.
 One notable omission was South Africa, who were banned from international cricket due to apartheid.
 The tournament was won by the West Indies, who defeated Australia by 17 runs in the final at Lord's.
 Roy Fredricks of West Indies was the first batsmen who got hit-wicket in ODI during the 1975 World Cup final.

 The 1979 World Cup saw the introduction of the ICC Trophy competition to select non-Test playing teams for the World Cup, with Sri Lanka and Canada qualifying.
 The West Indies won a second consecutive World Cup tournament, defeating the hosts England by 92 runs in the final.
 At a meeting which followed the World Cup, the International Cricket Conference agreed to make the competition a quadrennial event.